tpemba100/book-club/README.md

 - Use a REST API for book search using Axios and Rest API :computer:
 - Authentication: Utilizes CryptoJS to encrypt user passwords for secure registration and login, and manages authentication data using AuthContext.

+## State Management and Authentication 🔐
+To manage the authentication and session state of the app, we used React's useContext in combination with localStorage.
+This approach ensures that the app persists the user's login state even after page reloads.

+The authContext folder plays a central role in this process.
+It includes:

+apiCalls.js for handling authentication API requests.
+AuthActions.js to define actions related to user login and logout.
+AuthContext.js to provide a global state for authentication across the app using useContext.
+AuthReducer.js to manage authentication state changes based on dispatched actions.
+This system ensures secure, efficient, and persistent user authentication, enhancing the user experience.

 ## Technologies Used :computer:

 - Frontend: HTML, CSS, JavaScript, ReactJS :globe_with_meridians: